What you need to know before traveling to China

 We’d be happy if they had the courtesy to ask us to take a picture first.

 Most of the time, we just noticed someone standing next to us while a companion was taking a picture.
-Or sometimes a person suddenly popped his head in between our heads and snap!
-A picture was taken!
+Or some times a person suddenly popped his head in between our heads and snap!
+Picture taken!

 We weren’t even looking at the photographer and I don’t think any of those pictures is pretty at all.
 But hey, the life of a celebrity, it’s not always easy!